rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 );
 {{< /highlight >}}

 You extended the query and React's component structure to render the result.
-It's a straight forward implementation when you are using a GraphQL API as your data source which has a well defined underlying schema for these field relationships.
+It's a straightforward implementation when you are using a GraphQL API as your data source which has a well defined underlying schema for these field relationships.

 Lastly, you will implement real pagination with the `issues` list field, as there should be a button to fetch more issues from the GraphQL API to make it a function of a completed application.
 Here is how to implement a button: